sinamna/road-to-Go-and-beyond/README.md

 # Roadmap to backend development based on Golang

 ### Introduction
 This is a roadmap i would take if i wanted to start over my learning path.
-It includes all things i considered important and stuff ina.
+It includes all things i considered important and useful.
-I divided it into several stages and it includes some topics more than just backend alone.
+I divided it into several stages including some topics more than just backend alone.
 Hope you enjoy.
 I'll try to keep it updated.

 ## Baby Steps